thewtex/thesis/high_freq_phantom/high_freq_phantom.rst

 zero crossing and the water-only start.
 This ensures the same relative zero-crossing is used as the delay for both the water-only and the water-with-sample cases.
-This will be true as long as the distortion at the front edge of the signal does not approach half a period, which has emperically proven to be a valid assumption.  |delay_times| shows the delay samples selected in this process at 50.0 MHz for the water-only signal and after the 5000E signal is inserted.
+This will be true as long as the distortion at the front edge of the signal does not approach half a period, which has empirically proven to be a valid assumption.  |delay_times| shows the delay samples selected in this process at 50.0 MHz for the water-only signal and after the 5000E signal is inserted.